pallet/upstart-crate/README.md

 ## Usage

+The `upstart` configuration does not replace the system init as PID 1.

 The `server-spec` function provides a convenient pallet server spec for upstart.
 It takes a single map as an argument, specifying configuration choices, as described below for the `settings` function.
 You can use this